logo

 Replacing Kademlia for finding peers in the face of enemy entryist action is a big project, though libp2p seems to have taken the essential step of identifying peers by their public key, rather than IP and port address.

-Their rendevous protocol presupposes a single central and known server which simply records everone’s ID and network address.
+Their rendezvous protocol presupposes a single central and known server which simply records everyone’s ID and network address.
 Unacceptable.
 Anyone using this is fake and an enemy.
 Should be disabled in our fork.

 libp2p is a pile of odds and ends and a framework for gluing them together.